benpptung/appstackr/README.md

 Add hashes to the stacked bundles.
 So the browser can long-term cache js, image and css files.
 Speed up website in production environment.

 Beware to use this tool.
-It is working and tested on `node.js 4.4.3`
+It is only working and tested on `node.js 4.4.3`, so there should be some problems if node.js > 4.4.3.

+#### Todo list
+- switch Gaze to chalk.
+- multiple stack files to separate concerns
+- update modules
+- rewrite entirely to make it easy to maintain

 Installation